 Artemis is an Ancient Greek name of unknown meaning.
 It may be linked to the words for safe or a butcher.

 Artemis was the Greek goddess of the wilderness, wild animals, the hunt, chastity, and the moon.
-She was also the twin of Apollo.
+She was also the twin sister of Apollo.
 As another lunar link, NASA has named its latest moon program Artemis in her honor.